r-vis/r-vis.github.io/doc/home/simulation-code/index.md

 * [Executive Function](#executive-function)

-  In your code, a unary function is defined that runs the simulation and returns the results in single object (list or matrix or data frame).
+  In your code, a unary function is defined that runs the simulation and returns the results in a single object (list or matrix or data frame).

 * [Template](#template)

-  Your code is a listing containing commands executed in the normal way, top to bottom.
+  Your code is a listing containing commands executed sequentially: top to bottom.
 Parameter assignments and acquisition of outputs occur in the global environment.